The Ultimate Review of the Best Dryer Vent Covers 2023

 Cons

-- Will not be able to remove the hose collar for more complicated installations.
+• The hose collar will not be able to be removed for more complicated installations.

-- Like any louvered vent, this style of vent is prone to sticking open when lint gets in them.
+• Like any louvered vent, this style of vent is prone to sticking open when lint gets in it.

 Deflecto Wide Mouth Pest Vent